 Two-Server Private Information Retrieval in Sublinear Time and Quasilinear Space [ePrint] [code]

-with Alexandra Henzinger
+Alexandra Henzinger and SR

 Eurocrypt 2026